chenhaiteng/GoogleFontViewer/Design.md

 ## Other Tools
 ### Apply
 The concept of *apply* is taken from **Kotlin**.
-I use it to setup WKWebView, and avoid write more lots of view modifier.
+I use it to setup WKWebView, and avoid to write lots of view modifier.

 ### DictionaryBuilder
 This custom attribute help us build dictionary with more flexible syntax, for example, to build dictionary with different condition.